Soft-Sprint-Studios/.github/profile/README.md

 About Us

-At Mythic Legend Interactive, we are committed to crafting captivating games that transport players to fantastical worlds and ignite their imaginations.
+At SoftSprint Studios, we are committed to crafting captivating games that transport players to fantastical worlds and ignite their imaginations.
 With a team of two dedicated individuals one Programmer/Level Editor the other mostly Story/Idea maker, we blend creativity, technical expertise, and a love for gaming to bring our visions to life.

 Parallax Engine